-2.1.2.8 Cash Surrender Value Deficiencies Calculated on an Aggregate Basis by Set of Contracts
+2.1.2.8 Cash surrender value deficiencies calculated on an aggregate basis by set of contracts

 Cash surrender value deficiencies ("Deficiencies") are calculated on an aggregate basis by set of contracts net of all reinsurance.
-Deficiencies are calculated in relation to fulfilment cash flows.
+Deficiencies are calculated relative to the present value of in relation to fulfilment cash flows.
 The deduction from Gross Tier 1 Capital is the sum of the positive Deficiencies calculated for each set of contracts, where the positive Deficiency for a set is the higher of the set's aggregate Deficiency and zero.
 All of the contracts in a set must be within the same line of business (as defined in the LIFE return), be contractually similar and must eventually offer a meaningful cash surrender value (CSV).
-Contracts that never pay CSVs may not be used to offset Deficiencies in contracts that do.
-The CSVs used in the calculation of Deficiencies must be net of all surrender charges, market value adjustments and other deductions that an insurer could reasonably expect to apply in the event the contract were to be surrendered.
+49 Contracts that never pay CSVs may not be used to offset Deficiencies in

-That is, the facility is available for drawdown in the event of impairment of the dissimilar regulated financial subsidiary and is subordinated to the rights of its clients.
+&lt;sup>47 That is, the facility is available for drawdown in the event of impairment of the dissimilar regulated financial subsidiary and is subordinated to the rights of its clients.

-&lt;sup>49 Although the facility has not been drawn, resources would not be available to cover the insurer's capital requirements if it were drawn.
+Although the facility has not been drawn, resources would not be available to cover the insurer's capital requirements if it were drawn.